 The Wiley College

-This Commencement Guide is designed to answer the most frequently asked questions about Wiley’s Commencement Weekend, May 1-3, 2020, and to provide information that will make it a memorable experience for each graduating senior, your family and guests.
+This Commencement Guide is designed to answer the most frequently asked questions about Wiley’s Commencement May 1, 2021, and to provide information that will make it a memorable experience for each graduating senior, your family and guests.
 You will find information about the events that celebrate senior achievements, details about attire, ceremonial protocol, rehearsal, parking, and helpful suggestions for making the most of this special time.

 Please view the Commencement Web page for updates regularly.
-A link to the Commencement web may be found on the Wiley College Homepage as well as the Commencement page.
+A link to the Commencement web may be found on the Wiley College Homepage and at https://www.wileyc.edu/academic-affairs/baccalaureate-commencement-information/.
 Additional information about graduation will be sent periodically to your Wiley College email account, so check your Wiley email regularly for updates.

 Failure to check your Wiley email account regularly may result in you missing important graduation information and opportunities.

-Rehearsals for Commencement will take place on Monday, April 27, 2020 at the Marshall High School – Maverick Stadium at 9:00am for ceremony participants.
-It is strongly encouraged for Undergraduates and Graduates to attend rehearsals to know what to expect on the day of graduation, to become acquainted with the layout to know where to enter, sit, walk, and exit.
+Rehearsal for Commencement will be done by a video presentation on the Wiley College website.
+It is strongly encouraged for Undergraduates to view this rehearsal to know what to expect on the day of graduation, to become acquainted with the layout to know where to enter, sit, walk, and exit.

-Rehearsal will include practicing lining up in your assigned order and processing into and out of the appropriate aisle, to get on the stage, and how to walk on the stage to receive your diploma while having your picture taken, and then departing the stage.
+Rehearsal video demonstration will include line up order and processing into and out of the appropriate aisle, to get on the stage, and how to walk on the stage to receive your diploma while having your picture taken, and then departing the stage.

 A fee is charged to seniors who have submitted an application.
 This fee covers the purchase of your cap, gown, hood and diploma and all related commencement expenses.
 In the event a senior does not graduate, he/she should inform the Registrar’s Office promptly at email@example.com.
 Graduation Fees will remain on file for 1 year.
 Graduation fees are non-refundable.
-Graduation fees are $175 on or before February 7, 2020 and $275 after February 7, 2020.
+Graduation fees are $175.

 - Be in good academic and financial standing.